Table of Contents

 AllowAttribute(Union131)

-The allowAttribute() method of the Sanitizer interface sets an attribute to be allowed on all elements.
+The allowAttribute() method of the Sanitizer interface sets an attribute to be allowed on all elements when the sanitizer is used.

 [Value("allowAttribute")]